How to return unclaimed money

 If you represent a company that has its head or principal office in the Northern Territory, you must keep track of unclaimed moneys held by your organisation and return them to the Territory Revenue Office (TRO).

 Unclaimed money refers to any amount of money that is legally payable to a person that remains unpaid for a specific period of time.
 This is generally three years.
-Read the law
+Read Limitation Act 1981.

 Types of unclaimed money include: